MKS-01/pizow/README.md

 - **Set up** a Raspberry Pi Zero W as a Node.js web server
 - **Deploy** any Node.js app (Next.js, Express, Fastify, etc.) from your local machine
 - **Monitor** your Pi in real time with a beautiful dashboard
+- **Turn any USB storage into a NAS** — NFS share + File Browser web UI, fully integrated into the dashboard

 The included **Next.js example** doubles as a fully functional **monitoring dashboard** for your Pi home server — showing CPU, memory, disk, temperature, network throughput, NAS storage, uptime, and all running services in a single-page view.
 It's both a demo project and something you'll actually want to keep running.